IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 cdflib.xarray_to_cdf
 *****************************

-The Python library `cdflib <https://github.com/MAVENSDC/cdflib>`_ is a pure-python implementation of the CDF libraries.
+The Python library `cdflib <https://github.com/MAVENSDC/cdflib>`_ is a pure-python implementation of the CDF specification.
 Of particular note is the function `xarray_to_cdf <https://cdflib.readthedocs.io/en/latest/api/cdflib.xarray.xarray_to_cdf.html#cdflib.xarray.xarray_to_cdf>`_.

-**IMAP L0-L2 processing will be using this function to generate all CDF files**.
+Because IMAP L0->L2 processing is using xarray for internal data representation, **IMAP L0->L2 processing will be using this function to generate all CDF files**.

 This function takes an `xarray.Dataset <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_ object as input, and will output a CDF file.
 Further details about how it works are below.